 Sylvain Conchon, Mohamed Iguernelala and Alain Mebsout.
 SYNASC, 2013 (to appear).

 A Simplex-based extension of Fourier-Motzkin for solving linear integer arithmetic.

 François Bobot, Sylvain Conchon, Evelyne Contejean, Mohamed Iguernelala, Assia Mahboubi, Alain Mebsout, and Guillaume Melquiond.
-IJCAR, 2012. [bib]
+IJCAR, 2012. [bib] [download the prototype]

 Built-in treatment of an axiomatic floating-point theory for SMT solvers.